 A $1500 fortnightly payment per employee (no superannuation guarantee payment on this amount)

 Eligible for workers who were on the payroll from 1 March and includes any staff who have been stood down after 1 March

-Payments are available to full-time and part-time workers, sole traders, and casuals who have been with their employer for more than 12 months.
+Payments are available to full-time and part-time workers, sole traders, and casuals.
+Casuals must have been with the business on a regular basis at least the previous 12 months to be eligible.
 Also, New Zealanders on appropriate visas (444) are eligible.

 The subsidy will start on 30 March 2020, with the first payments to be received by employers in the first week of May and will be backdated to 30 March 2020.